indrekis/cpm_img/ReadMe.md

 - Write support depends on the underlying LibDsk driver.
 TD0 support is read-only.

+# Plugin behavior details

-# Notes on automatic format probing
+## Notes on automatic format probing

 Starting with the safe probing implementation, the plugin can test candidate CP/M disk formats in an isolated helper process (`cpmimg_probe32.exe` or `cpmimg_probe64.exe`).
 If a candidate crashes, hangs, or rejects the image, Total Commander keeps running.
 When automatic probing is enabled and the initial direct mount fails, the plugin can run isolated probing and then show the format-selection dialog with ranked candidates.